 The American Farm School of Thessaloniki, Greece, is an independent, nonprofit educational institution founded in 1904 to serve the population of Greece and the Balkans.
-Major educational divisions include the Primary School, Haseotes Middle School, High School, School of Professional Education and the Perrotis College of Agriculture, Environment and Life Sciences.
+Major educational divisions include the Primary School, Haseotes Middle School, High School, and the Perrotis College of Agriculture, Environment and Life Sciences (Junior College, B.Sc., M.Sc., Adult Education, Extension Services).
 The School prepares its graduates for prominent roles in community life and for varied careers in agriculture, science and the food industry by teaching agricultural and business practices that are economically viable, ecologically sound and socially responsible.
 The School’s founder, Dr. John Henry House, was a practical idealist who believed in educating the whole individual: the head, the hands and the heart.
 After more than a century of implementing the founder’s vision, the American Farm School today remains dedicated to the dynamic fusion of theory and practice in all levels of agricultural and life science education that has become the institution’s hallmark.

 The historic Secondary School core program, operating since 1904, offers girls and boys from throughout Greece an accredited general high school education with an innovative afternoon program focusing on practical skills in a full range of agricultural, technical and ecological subjects.
 Most students live in campus dormitories and all students follow an extracurricular program that reinforces strong traditions in both Greek and American cultures.